WISDOM FOR LIVING DAILY DEVOTIONAL

 “For unto us a Child is born, unto us a Son is given; and the government will be upon His shoulder.
 And His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace” (Isaiah 9:6 New King James Version).

-While God was passing judgment on Adam, Eve, and the serpent in the Garden of Eden, following the disobedience of Adam and Eve who ate the fruit they were forbidden from eating, He had foretold the birth of Jesus.
-He said to the serpent, “And I will cause hostility between you and the woman, and between your offspring and her offspring.
-He will strike your head, and you will strike his heel” (Genesis 3:15 New Living Translation).
-The offspring of the woman, in this verse, refers to Jesus Christ.
+While God was passing judgment on Adam, Eve, and the serpent in the Garden of Eden, following the disobedience of Adam and Eve, who ate the fruit they were forbidden from eating, He had foretold the birth of Jesus.
+He said to the serpent, “And I will put enmity between you and the woman, and between your seed and her Seed; He shall bruise your head, and you shall bruise His heel” (Genesis 3:15 New King James Version).
+The Seed (the offspring) of the woman, in this verse, refers to Jesus Christ.

-Also, the prophets foretold His birth centuries before He was born.
+Also, the prophets foretold His birth several years before He was born.
 Jeremiah prophesied the coming of a righteous descendant of David to rule (Jeremiah 23:5-6).
-Furthermore, the prophet Isaiah foretold the birth of Jesus.
-He said, “All right then, the Lord himself will give you the sign.
-Look!
-The virgin will conceive a child!
-She will give birth to a son and will call him Immanuel (which means ‘God is with us’)” (Isaiah 7:14 New Living Translation).
+Furthermore, the Prophet Isaiah foretold the birth of Jesus.
+He said, “Therefore the Lord Himself will give you a sign: Behold, the virgin shall conceive and bear a Son, and shall call His name Immanuel” (Isaiah 7:14 New King James Version).

-Please notice that this scripture says a child is born and a Son is given.
+Also, note that Isaiah 9:6 says a child is born to us and a Son is given to us.
 That’s important.
 A Son is not born, and a child is not given!
-I think this scripture is written this way because Jesus had always existed as the Son before He was born a child.
+Jesus had always existed as the Son before He was born a child.
 Therefore, a child is born and a Son is given.
-John 1:14 says the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.
+John 3:16 says, “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (New King James Version).
+Also, John 1:14 says the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.

-The Bible says Jesus Christ, “Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness” (Philippians 2:6-7 New International Version).
+The Bible also says Jesus Christ, “Who being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness” (Philippians 2:6-7 New International Version).

 Unto us a Child is born, unto us a Son is given.
 The Bible talks a lot about the divinity and humanity of Jesus Christ.
-In Luke 1:35, the angel who came to inform Mary that she would be pregnant said, “The Holy Spirit will come upon you, and the power of the Most High will overshadow you.
-So the baby born to you will be holy, and he will be called the Son of God” (New Living Translation).
+In Luke 1:35, the angel, who came to inform Mary that she would be pregnant, said, “The Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore, also, that Holy One who is to be born will be called the Son of God” (New King James Version).

 God also testified that Jesus was His beloved Son (Matthew 3:17; 17:5; Mark 1:11; 9:7; Luke 3:22; 9:35).
 John the Baptist testified that Jesus was the Son of God (John 1:34).
 Also, Peter confessed that Jesus was Christ, the Son of the living God (Matthew 16:16).
 Nathanael equally confessed He was the Son of God (John 1:49).

-After Jesus yielded up His spirit on the cross at His crucifixion, the Bible says the centurion and those with him, who were guarding Jesus, saw the earthquake and the things that had happened and feared greatly, saying, “Truly this was the Son of God!”
+After Jesus yielded up His spirit on the cross at His crucifixion, the Bible says the centurion and those with him, who were guarding Jesus, saw the earthquake and the things that had happened and feared greatly.
+They said, “Truly this was the Son of God!”
 (Matthew 27:54).
 These are just a few instances of Jesus being referred to as the Son of God.

-Jesus, the Son of God, became man to save us from our sins.
-Hebrews 4:14-15 says, “That is why we have a great High Priest who has gone to heaven, Jesus the Son of God.
-Let us cling to him and never stop trusting him.
-This High Priest of ours understands our weaknesses, for he faced all of the same temptations we do, yet he did not sin” (New Living Translation).
+Jesus, the Son of God, became a human being to save us from our sins.
+Hebrews 4:14-15 says, “Seeing then that we have a great High Priest who has passed through the heavens, Jesus the Son of God, let us hold fast our confession.
+For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin” (New King James Version).
 What more should we do in view of this?
 We should come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need (verse 16).

 PRAYER POINTS: Father, thank You for the gift of Your Son to the world to save us from sin and hell.
 Thank You, Jesus, for being born as a child for the salvation of humanity.
 I surrender my life to You today and accept You as my Lord and Saviour/ I rededicate my life to You to serve You all the days of my life.
 Holy Spirit, help me to live a Christ-honouring life.

-(For over 400 in-depth and powerful r messages by T. O. Banso, visit: www.cedarministry.org).
+(For over 800 in-depth and powerful messages by T. O. Banso, visit: www.cedarministry.org).

 Phone No: +2348155744752, +2348033113523